Continuously Variable Transmissions don’t have the best reputation in the industry. They’re known for their dreadful noise and mediocre performance.

 You don’t need to do anything special to look after your Honda CVT.
 In fact, aside from keeping the CVT fluid topped up, there’s very little else you need to do.

 Stick to the service plan, too.
-That way, licensed mechanics can check your CVT yearly to ensure it isn’t developing any faults.
+That way, approved mechanics can check your CVT yearly to ensure it isn’t developing any faults.

 Again, this is the same as any other transmission.
-It’s there, but you rarely think about it.
+It’s present, but you rarely think about it.

 Symptoms Of Honda CVT Problems

-Here are a few things to watch out for.
+Here are a few things to notice.
 They might indicate that your Honda CVT is failing.

 1. Transmission Fluid Leaks